tdwesten/campmaster/.junie/guidelines.md

 ### Laravel specifics
 - Uses Laravel 12 with Inertia.js for server-side rendering
 - Multi-tenancy implemented using a tenants table and subdomain routing
-- Event sourcing for reservations and bookings
+- Event sourcing for index and bookings
 - Use UUID for unique identifiers
 - Database migrations for schema management
 - Use Action pattern for business logic